Alfresco/docs-process-automation/docs/model/processes/bpmn.md

 * **Static** values are a free text field that has no validation as to whether a user exists or not.
 The text entered will require an exact match to a `username` in the product environment for the user task to be correctly assigned at runtime.

-* **Identity** allows for [users and groups]({% link process-automation/latest/admin/users.md %}) to be searched for and selected for the assignment.
+* **Identity** allows for [users and groups](../admin/users.md) to be searched for and selected for the assignment.
 The users and groups must exist whilst modeling to display in this list.

-* **Expression** allows for an expression using [process variables]({% link process-automation/latest/model/processes/index.md %}#process-variables) to be used to select users and groups for the assignment.
+* **Expression** allows for an expression using [process variables](README.md#process-variables) to be used to select users and groups for the assignment.
 Expressions can be a simple process variable such as `${userToAssign}` or an expression such as `${userDetails.username}` that uses a process variable of type JSON.
 A JSON editor is provided for creating expressions for assignment, however the editor will only be displayed if there are process variables in the process.

     **Note**: The value `"assignee": "${initiator}"` can be set as an expression without creating a process variable.
 This will assign the task to the user that started the process instance.

 The assignments for user tasks are stored in the `assignments` property of the **Extensions Editor**.

-**Note**: Users and groups that are selected as assignees or candidates in a user task are automatically added as [users]({% link process-automation/latest/admin/release.md %}#deploy-steps/user) when deploying an application if they are set using the static or identity options.
+**Note**: Users and groups that are selected as assignees or candidates in a user task are automatically added as [users](../admin/release.md#deployment) when deploying an application if they are set using the static or identity options.
 Setting an assignee or candidate using the expression source will require the potential users or groups to be manually assigned users when deploying an application.

 #### Due date

 An optional date and time for a user task to be completed by in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.
 A date picker can be used to choose the time and date.

-Checking the **Use process variable** box for due date allows a [process variable]({% link process-automation/latest/model/processes/index.md %}#process-variables) to be used to generate the date.
+Checking the **Use process variable** box for due date allows a [process variable](README.md#process-variables) to be used to generate the date.
 The process variable must be of type `datetime`.

-#### Multi-instance type

-Script tasks can be set to repeat sequentially or in parallel when the process flow reaches them.

 #### Priority